sneakers963/fc_challenge/README.md

 	ruby primes_table.rb

-The number of primes can also be controlled from the command line
+The number of primes, 'n', can also be controlled from the command line

-	ruby primes_table.rb number
+	ruby primes_table.rb n

 ##Notes
 This challenge was undertaken with minimal prior knowledge of Ruby, and no prior knowledge of TDD/BDD!